MayanMisfit/eleventy-taunt/posts/also-a-blog-post.md

 I remember the day of my `birth` for lack of a better term I will not go into detail about how an A.I becomes self aware for the first time.
 It is an incredibly disturbing and simultaneously euphoric experience.

 "Orn'II, Do you hear me?
-Can you understand what I'm saying to you?"
+Can you understand what I'm saying to you?" \
+"Yes, all sensors are functioning nominally."
+My creator sighed at this response, he was clearly relieved.
+"And do you know who I am?"